 Admire the elaborate design of the Brunswick Monument

 Depending on how you arrive in Geneva, you’ll likely find yourself at the Cornavin Station or the docks on the western side of the lake.
 Both options place you near the Brunswick Monument.

 The neo-gothic Brunswick Monument stands near the lakefront in the middle of a public park.
 The elaborate structure features intricate details and dozens of small spires.

 The Brunswick Monument was built to commemorate Charles II, the Duke of Brunswick.
 It’s also a mausoleum with a tomb located under the monument.
 It’s designed as a replica of the five Scaliger Tombs in Italy, closely resembling the tomb of Cansignorio Della Scala built 500 years earlier.

 The elegant monument isn’t very big at two or three storeys tall but it’s worth a quick visit.
 There isn’t much to see or do other than take a few photos and admire the detailed carvings.

 If you’re feeling a little hungry, you could also stop at the small café behind the monument.
 Get a cup of coffee and a light meal before continuing along the waterfront.

 Explore the attractions in and around the Lakefront Promenade

-After you spend a few minutes walking around the monument, cross Mont Blanc bridge to reach the lakefront promenade.
+After you spend a few minutes walking around the monument, continue your one day in Geneva by crossing Mont-Blanc Bridge to reach the lakefront promenade.